Ma'alot-Tarshiha: British Mandate era

 In the 1945 statistics the population of Tarshiha was 3,840; 3140 Muslims and 690 Christians.
 The total population of Tarshiha combined with Al-Kabri was 5,360 Arabs, with 47,428 dunams of land.
 Of this, a total of 743 dunums of land in the two places was used for citrus and bananas, 5,301 were plantation and irrigable land, 14,123 for cereals, while 252 dunams were built-up (urban) land.

 Residents of Ma'alot-Tarshiha interviewed in early 1980s recalled Tarshiha as being the leading village in the area with a population of 3,000 including 700 Christians.
 The Christians had established a successful handcrafts industry.
 The villages main crop was tobacco.
 There was a tobacco growers union which ran a trucking cooperative.
-In the mid 1930s it was learnt that the Sursock family were going to sell land in the Jaqtoun valley.
+In the mid-1930s it was learnt that the Sursock family were going to sell land in the Jaqtoun valley.
 A delegation from the village travelled to Beirut and was able to buy the land.
 After clearing and draining it was divided into plots which were distributed by lottery to the participating families.
 Tarshiha was the first Palestinian village to establish a development fund by collecting £1 a year from each adult male resident.

-1947-48 war
+Tarshiha played a role in the Syrian campaign or operation Exporter during World War II, which was the invasion of the Allies of the Grand Syria (currently Syria and Lebanon), at the time controlled by the Vichy government, between June and July 1941 when the region of Grand Syria served as a base for supporting the Nazis during the Anglo-Iraqi War.
+On the day of the liberation of Tyre, 8 June 1941, the advance of the Australians "took place from the ground early in the morning on Sunday.
+The main push was in the direction of Tarshiha from the north.
+It started at 6 in the morning and Tyre was occupied at 16.30."